SEO For Coaches: How to Sneak Into The Search Results of Your Dream Clients

 By continuously providing valuable quality information for your target clients – and making sure they can find you when they’re looking for that information – you grow their trust in you.
 Each time you answer a question, you build your authority, so that when they’re ready to hire a coach, you’ll be the first one they contact.

-Any kind of marketing strategy works best when you have a solid plan, and that’s especially so for SEO.
-While you can figure out some things as you go, there are certain best practices to take into account.
+Any kind of marketing strategy works best when you have a solid plan, and that’s especially true for SEO.
+While you can figure out some things as you go, there are certain best practices to take into account from the start.

-The steps below don’t dive deeply into the technical side of things.
-They show you the most important things to do for the highest chance of ranking your site high on Google.
+The steps below don’t dive deeply into the other things like technical SEO audit.
+Instead, they show you the most important things to do for the highest chance of ranking your site on the first page of Google and other search engines.

 1. Create a content strategy